OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 This specification identifies the common consent requirements to record a personal information sharing transaction and provide this record as an independent receipt to the individual.

 ### 2.1 Scope
-An MVCR creates record of a consent to share personal information.
+An MVCR creates a record of a consent to share personal information.

-This scope includes how a consent record is provided, how to present the record fields, the timing of the record, the format and order of fields, linking fields to external information.
+This scope includes how a consent record is provided, how to present the record fields, the timing of the record, the format requirements for  free text fields, linking fields to external information.

-This scope is used to specifiy minimum common methods for making an interoperable record of consent.
+The scope of the MVCR covers;
+- the provision of the receipt, which includes how a consent record is provided, how to present the record fields, the format for the data fields type of data and order of fields.
 - Referencing via link authoritative policy, regulation and consent notice requirements
--  common govenrnace framework structure and enable purpose based frameworks to have interoperable features.  of data sharing categories of purpose for which information is shared,
+- documenting the purpose of data sharing categories of purpose for which information is shared,
 - documenting the categories of PI
 - documenting the technical scopes for the categories  of PI and purpose
 - documenting the explicit sharing of personal data

-Viable, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Subject) as proof of consent.
-Similar to the concept of a receipt for a transaction.
-Leaving external trust framework, services and networks to define the policy and the trust services community to make products that address real issues.
+Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Subject) as proof of consent.

 ### 2.2 Modes of consent record specification